tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 A: Is your geometry aligned with base block mesh as much as possible?
 If yes, then your surface mesh might include errors which are so bad that even SnappyHexMesh is confused by them.
-Try to go to *Edit Mode*, press *A* to select everything, then press *F3* and search and run operator **Merge by Distance**.
-Then select all again and run operator **Recalculate Outside** or **Recalculate Inside** to get surface normals correct.
+Try to run the **Clean Up Meshes** operator and see if it helps.
 For more advanced CAD surface mesh clean-up and mesh healing, have a look at my tutorial videos
 `Blender for OpenFOAM users <http://tkeskita.kapsi.fi/blender/>`_.